AngelLozan/hf2_le_exchange_search/README.md

 ### 5. Contributions & Maintenance:

 - For all HF2 Members, or anyone, you are welcome to contribute code.
 Except for Jason.
 Jason, ur a naughty boi 🫵 .
-Everyone else, clone the repo, add your contribution and make a PR.
+Everyone else, clone the repo, make a new branch, add your contribution and make a PR.